SenteonLLC/senteonllc.github.io/beta/main.md

 **Steps**

-1) Load up `SenteonAgentInstaller.msi` onto the endpoint you want to manage and execute (double-click).
+1) Transfer `SenteonAgentInstaller.msi` onto the endpoint you want to manage and execute (double-click).

 <img src="images/senteonAgent.png" width="750">